astravant/digital-garden-jekyll/_notes/daily-notes.md

 > All you should be doing is talking to customers and building stuff.
 > What’s the least code with the most payoff?
 > Always think about adding one more zero to whatever you’re doing, but never think beyond that.
-> The future is already here—it’s just not very evenly distributed.
+> The future is already here— it’s just not very evenly distributed.

-- Early on take the smartest money you can get (ideally past founders/CEOs).
+- If you're raising capital, take the smartest money you can get (ideally past founders/CEOs).

 # April 12, 2021